 School-aged Immunisations

-This webpage contains important information about School-aged Immunisation.
-This service in Halton and Warrington and is provided by Bridgewater Community Healthcare NHS Foundation Trust (Bridgewater).
+This service in Halton and Warrington and is provided by Bridgewater Community Healthcare NHS Foundation Trust.

 Vaccines are the most effective way to prevent infectious diseases, protecting your child and people in your community from many serious and deadly diseases.